St. John's Regional Medical Center (California)

 St. John's Regional Medical Center is a hospital located in Oxnard, California in the United States, and is operated by Dignity Health, along with its sister hospital, St. John's Hospital Camarillo in Camarillo.
 The hospital was founded in 1912.

-Darren Lee serves as president and CEO of both St. John's Pleasant Valley and St. John's Regional Medical Center.
+Barry Wolfman serves as president and CEO of both St. John's Pleasant Valley and St. John's Regional Medical Center.

 History

 In 1827 in Dublin, Ireland, Catherine McAuley, a wealthy Irish heiress, began caring for poor women and children.
 She wanted her service to the poor to endure, so she founded the Sisters of Mercy in 1831.
 The organization expanded to the United States in 1843, and by 1854, the Sisters of Mercy had settled in San Francisco, California.

 In 1911, community leaders in Oxnard, California approached Reverend John S. Laubacher, pastor of Santa Clara Parish in Oxnard, out of concern that healthcare services were not available to meet the needs of the thousands of residents who had settled on the Oxnard Plain.
 At the request of Rev. Laubacher, the Sisters of Mercy, who by now had expanded their mission to Southern California, were invited to come from El Centro, California to Oxnard to establish St. John's Hospital (now known as St. John's Regional Medical Center).
 J.A.
 Driffel, manager of Oxnard's sugar beet factory, and Rev. Laubacher led the delegation to welcome the Sisters of Mercy from El Centro.

 The sisters collaborated with Oxnard's community of ranchers, farmers, doctors and business leaders to make the dream of a hospital a reality.
 In May 1912, St. John's hospital was successfully opened in a temporary six-room wooden structure.
 John Borchard, a rancher, along with his family, donated 9 acre of land for the hospital site and $20,000 for the perpetual endowment of two hospital beds for the poor.
 The original six-room hospital was built by Oxnard pioneers John Borchard, J.A.
 Driffill, C.J.
 Elliott, Charles Donlon, W.H.
 Lathrop, L. Lehmann, and A. Levy.
 In honor of Rev. Laubacher, the hospital was named St. John's after his patron saint, St. John the Evangelist.
 Sister Mary Gabriel Gardiner from El Centro served as the first administrator of St. John's Hospital.

 On April 25, 1915, Bishop Thomas J. Conaty blessed and dedicated the permanent hospital structure consisting of 25 patient beds, which was built right next to the temporary structure.
 Showing dignity and justice for the entire community, Rev. Laubacher declared that "the doors of this building are thrown open to the sick and suffering, regardless of creed or color."

 In 1927, the hospital's staff and physicians were recognized for excellence in patient care when the American College of Surgeons, the first hospital accreditation agency, granted St. John's standardization approval.